Wang Ke (footballer)

-Wang Ke (王珂; born August 31, 1983 in Qingdao) is a Chinese football player who currently plays for China League Two side Jilin Baijia.
+Wang Ke (王珂; born August 31, 1983, in Qingdao) is a Chinese former football player.

 Club career

 Shanghai Shenhua

 Wang Ke began his career with Shanghai Shenhua playing for the youth team and graduated to the senior team in 2000.
 During his time with the youth team he was selected to play in São Paulo football club youth team and was teammates with Kaka.
 While at Shanghai Shenhua he spent several seasons gradually establishing himself as a regular within the team and would even win the 2003 league title with the team.
-Unfortunately in 2013 the Chinese Football Association would revoke the league title after it was discovered the Shenhua General manager Lou Shifang had bribed officials to be bias to Shenhua in games that season.
+In 2013 the Chinese Football Association would revoke the league title after it was discovered the Shenhua General manager Lou Shifang had bribed officials to be bias to Shenhua in games that season.
 While he spent several further seasons with the team he would struggle to establish himself as a first team starter and after eight seasons he was allowed to leave the club.